MLOps-Project-KNDS/docs/serving/frontend/README.md

 # Serving Frontend

-UI should let a user to easily check deployed models, deploy new models or remove existing.
+UI should let a user easily check deployed models, deploy new models or remove existing ones.

-Initially, these tabs should be supported:
+Initially, the frontend should support these tabs:

 - **models**
   - list of all deployed models